 How To Assess For Successful Online Course Development

+While there are many tools for online course development, tools like Articulate 360, or Camtasia, Adobe Captivate, when it comes down to it, how do you know your efforts are succeeding?
 Your employees and students want to have fruitful growth in your organization.
 You use eLearning and other online educational resources to give them more opportunities to learn and flourish.

 But how can you determine if online course development is truly successful?
 Is your online platform pushing forward your L&D strategy?